storybookjs/marko/docs/configure/story-layout.md

 <!-- prettier-ignore-end -->

-With the example above, Storybook will center all stories in the UI.
-Asides from `centered` you can also use:
+In the example above, Storybook will center all stories in the UI. `layout` accepts these options:

 - `centered`: center the component horizontally and vertically in the Canvas
 - `fullscreen`: allow the component to expand to the full width and height of the Canvas